The path of destiny is large, large like a large penis. ~ Papa Legba

 12. Drum Rhythm of Papa Legba

-13. Legba Cleansing Ritual
+13. Papa Legba Cleansing Ritual

 14. Test Your Knowledge